syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/reduce-slowness-while-running-the-wasm-sample-in-debug-mode.md

 ![Mono Debugger](../../pdfviewer-2/images/mono_debugger.png)

-Disabling the Mono Debugger should help resolve the performance issues and provide a smoother experience while debugging your WebAssembly project..
+Disabling the Mono Debugger should help resolve the performance issues and provide a smoother experience while debugging your WebAssembly project.